MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/assign-ediscovery-permissions.md

 ### Case Management

-This role lets users create, edit, delete, and control access to Core eDiscovery and Advanced eDiscovery cases in the Security & Compliance Center.
+This role lets users create, edit, delete, and control access to Core eDiscovery and Advanced eDiscovery cases in the Microsoft 365 compliance center.
 As previously explained, a user must be assigned the Case Management role before you can use the **Add-eDiscoveryCaseAdmin** cmdlet to make them an eDiscovery Administrator.

 For more information, see: